seek-oss/braid-design-system/.changeset/calm-fireants-exist.md

   - Drawer
 ---

-Fix minor bug which prevented the `Drawer` and `Dialog` exit animations from occurring.
+Fix minor bug which prevented the `Drawer` exit animation from occurring.